Target Impact Sectors

-Within this relatively short period, microfinance has seen tremendous growth and innovation and has been the basis for development of impact investing, which has helped create hundreds if not thousands of businesses that meet social objectives.
+In this short period, microfinance has seen tremendous growth and innovation and has been the basis for development of impact investing.
+Impact investing now exceeds $700 billion with thousands of businesses that meet social objectives.
 SIMA is focused on Energy Access, Financial Inclusion, Affordable Housing, and Education in sub-Saharan Africa and South Asia.

 Financial Inclusion – Microfinance

 Microfinance has a 30-year history, reaches over 150 million people, and demonstrates that socially responsible institutions can produce financial and social returns.
 Even so, an estimated nearly 2.5 billion people, representing an enormous market, are without access to financial services.
-In 2013, CGAP estimated financial inclusion to be a $17.5B market poised for growth.
 The IFC’s SME Finance Forum estimates the credit gap for formal and informal micro- and SMEs worldwide to be upwards $3.2-3.9 trillion, of which $2.1-2.6 trillion is in emerging markets.

-SIMA targets responsible microfinance and financial inclusion institutions that are expanding their product range, including SME’s, and use financial technologies to increase scale, reduce costs, and improve social outcomes for customers.
+SIMA targets responsible microfinance and financial inclusion institutions that are expanding their product range and use financial technologies to increase scale, reduce costs, and improve social outcomes for customers.

-The First Pakistan Microfinance Fund lends a portfolio of microfinance institutions who focus on promoting financial inclusion for women and addressing youth unemployment.
+SIMA is arranging the First Pakistan Microfinance Fund, which intends to lend to a portfolio of microfinance institutions with a focus on promoting financial inclusion for women and addressing youth unemployment.

-SIMA’s Fund I has a carve out for microfinance institutions who, in addition to their traditional business lines, are increasing energy access by financing off-grid solar products for their customers.
+SIMA’s Off-Grid Solar and Financial Access Fund includes established microfinance institutions which in addition to traditional business lines, increase energy access by offering finance for off-grid solar products for their customers.

 Shelter is the most basic human need yet the majority of the world’s population live in sub-standard housing.
-Quality housing as direct effect on the health, wellbeing and security of families.
-Most developing countries do not offer mortgage financing especially for the low- and middle-income segment.
+Quality housing has direct effect on the health, wellbeing and security of families.
+Most developing countries do not offer affordable mortgage financing, especially for the low- and middle-income segment.
 Asaan Ghar aims to provide affordable mortgage financing to to empower low and middle-income people to own their dream home, build assets and improve their standard of livings.